Nasty (Janet Jackson song): Background

 The danger hit home when a couple of guys started stalking me on the street.
 They were emotionally abusive.
 Sexually threatening.
 Instead of running to Jimmy or Terry for protection, I took a stand.
 I backed them down.
 That's how songs like 'Nasty' and 'What Have You Done for Me Lately' were born, out of a sense of self-defense.
 Control meant not only taking care of myself but living in a much less protected world.
 And doing that meant growing a tough skin.
 Getting attitude.

-Jimmy Jam built the melody for this song around a sound from his then-new Mirage keyboard: "It [had] a factory sound that was in there... more of a sound-effect type of sound", he recalled.
+Jimmy Jam built the melody for this song around a sound from his then-new Ensoniq Mirage keyboard: "It [had] a factory sound that was in there... more of a sound-effect type of sound", he recalled.
 "I've always been – probably from being around Prince – interested in using unorthodox types of things to get melodies and sounds.
 That was a very unmelodic type of sound, but we found a way to build a melody around it."

 In August 1999, Missy Elliott revealed she was working with Jackson on an updated remix for the song; its working title was "Nasty Girl 2000".
 The following year, Elliott's close friend Aaliyah was added to the track, however due to undisclosed reasons the record was never released.